FahmidMorshed/EvalDQNsOffline/README.md

   - the generate_data.ipynb was used to generate custom gridworld data (both deterministic and non-deterministic)
   - the RL.ipynb was used for the DQN implementations and generating results

-*Note: the .ipynb are jupyter files and can be run using jupyter notebook or MS visual code or something similar*
+*Note: the .ipynb are jupyter files and can be run using jupyter notebook or MS visual code or something similar.
+Also, one can open this in github directly.*

 ### Abstract